Skip to Content

 Why Is My 11 Month Old Waking Up at Night?

-Sleep Training Your 11 Month Old
+Can You Sleep Training An 11 Month Old?

-If you’re still struggling after increasing wake windows, following a set sleep schedule, and working through a sleep regression, you can use a sleep training method to help your baby self soothe.
+Yes, you can use a sleep training method to help your baby self soothe.

 Overall, my biggest tip for sleep training your 11 month old is to stay calm and consistent, because that’s what will help you see good and long-lasting results.